kf1987-github/sokoban-solver/README.md

 Another crucial optimization is choosing a good heuristic for determlining if 2 configurations are considered identical.\
 To do this efficiently, the collection of leaf configurations is implemented in Java as a hashmap.\
-The hash of a configuration is the string obtained by concatenating 2 values with a dot in between:\
-on one hand the sum of horizontal coordinates of boxes and on the other hand the sum of vertical coordinates of boxes.\
+The hash of a configuration is a unique number obtained from 3 values: the sum of horizontal coordinates of boxes, the sum of vertical coordinates of boxes and the number of free fields in the sokoban island.\
 After some experimentation, this turned out to be a hash function by which we have a good ratio between,\
 at one end, the number of distinct hash values of all configurations in a search tree,\
 while on the other hand, the number of configurations with the same hash value.\
-Checking if 2 configurations are equal is at the core of the algorithm, so this hash function greatly determines the performance.
+Checking if 2 configurations are equal is at the core of the algorithm, so this hash function greatly determines the performance.\
+The key is to determine if 2 configurations differ, with very little computation.